 The Fund's private market assets include private equity, real estate, infrastructure, private debt and private real estate debt.
-Together, these assets accounted for approximately 49.5% of the Fund in F2022, which is up from just 4.3% in F2005.
+Together, these assets accounted for approximately 51.4% of the Fund in F2023, which is up from just 4.3% in F2005.
 Private market assets tend to exhibit less volatility than public market securities and provide the added benefit of cash flows during the holding period.
 However, DBRS Morningstar notes that with a growing number of institutional investors actively competing in this space, prices are being bid higher, and as the Fund grows in size and capital must be deployed, it will have to be vigilant to prevent overpaying for private market assets.
 Additionally, DBRS Morningstar notes that the valuation of private market assets entails a degree of subjectivity relative to more liquid publicly traded securities; however, CPP Investments has an established internal valuation process for these assets that includes a valuation committee and continues to refine its internal models for biases.

-In addition, CPP Investments continues to expand the geographic scope of its investment strategy, particularly in emerging markets.
+In addition, CPP Investments continues to expand the geographic scope of its investment strategy.
 While headquartered in Toronto, it has international offices in Hong Kong, London, New York, São Paulo, Luxembourg, Mumbai, Sydney, and San Francisco.
-It is expected that CPP Investments' allocation in global transactions will continue to grow as the Fund seeks to capitalize on its global presence, build out their global team, and increase its assets invested in emerging markets, such as Greater China, India, and Latin America, by up to one third (currently 22.0%).
+It is expected that CPP Investments' allocation in global transactions will continue to grow as the Fund seeks to capitalize on its global presence and build out their global team.